Timothy L. McMahan

 - Whistling Ridge Energy Project (75 MW, Skamania County; Site Certificate and Final Order granted March 2012).
 Successfully represented Whistling Ridge Energy LLC and its parent company SDS Lumber in achieving state and federal permitting for the Whistling Ridge wind energy facility.
 Work included preparation of the application, agency meetings, land use and environmental compliance, including NEPA, SEPA, Columbia National Scenic Gorge Act and ESA matters.
 The site certificate was approved after the completion of a NEPA and SEPA Final Environmental Impact Statement (FEIS) issued jointly by BPA and the State of Washington.
 We successfully defended the project during extensive agency and judicial litigation.
 On August 29, 2013, the Washington Supreme Court unanimously affirmed the Site Certificate, dismissing all of the opponents' claims.
 Friends of the Columbia Gorge, Inc. v.
 State Energy Facility Site Evaluation Council, No. 88089-1(Wash.
 Aug.
 29, 2013)(slip op.)

 Washington Energy Facility Siting Council Pending

 - Energy Distribution Terminal (Application for Site Certificate filed August 2013).
 In 2013-14, Tim led the legal team in preparing application materials and crafting environmental compliance strategies for a crude oil receiving and distribution facility in Vancouver USA.
 The facility's principal purpose is to provide North American crude oil to U.S. refineries, offsetting foreign crude-oil imports

 Washington Local Energy Facilities

 - Natural gas exploration (Eastern Washington Columbia Plateau and SW Washington, 2003-2013).
 Represents various national exploration and production companies in legislative, regulatory and permitting for Washington's nascent natural gas exploration industry.
 Represented industry group in promoting amendments to Washington's Oil and Gas Conservation Act.

-- Kalama EnergyCombined cycle natural gas generation facility (346 MW; Southwest Washington; pending).
+- Kalama EnergyCombined cycle natural gas generation facility (346 MW; Southwest Washington).
+Application withdrawn due to market conditions.